interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/nominal_behavior.md

 #### Operator Altitude consistency with Common Dictionary check

 **[astm.f3411.v22a.NET0470](../../../../requirements/astm/f3411/v22a.md)** requires that Net-RID Display Provider shall provide access to required and optional fields to Remote ID Display Applications according to the Common Dictionary.
-This check validates that, if present, the Operator Altitude is based on WGS-84 height above ellipsoid (HAE), is provided in meters, and has a minimum resolution of 1 m. (**[astm.f3411.v22a.NET0470,Table1,25](../../../../requirements/astm/f3411/v22a.md)**)
+This check validates that, if present, the Operator Altitude is based on WGS-84 height above ellipsoid (HAE) and is provided in meters. (**[astm.f3411.v22a.NET0470,Table1,25](../../../../requirements/astm/f3411/v22a.md)**)

 #### Operator Altitude Type consistency with Common Dictionary check